sylouuu/desoslide/CONTRIBUTING.md

 environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 What would you expect to be the outcome?
 All these details will help people to assess and fix any potential bugs.

+## Feature requests

+Feature requests are welcome.
+But take a moment to find out whether your idea fits with the scope and aims of the project.
+It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
+Please provide as much detail and context as possible.

 ## Pull Requests